Scholarship Fund Descriptions and History

 Dr. Wegman has been practicing dermatology in Owosso since 1984, a practice his wife Debra helped to establish.
 Patrick Wegman, II was a member of the Youth Advisory Council, a youth philanthropy and service organization overseen by the Foundation.
 He currently serves as Vice President of the Foundation’s Board of Directors.

 While most charitable funds at the Shiawassee Community Foundation have a sole focus, this fund is unique in that it serves three purposes.
 Each year, the fund will award a college scholarship and one or more community grants.
 A portion of the fund’s balance will also be allocated to support operating expenses for the Foundation.
-Scholarships from this fund are available to all Shiawassee County high school graduates, including students from Ovid-Elsie and Chesaning.
+Scholarships from this fund are available to all Shiawassee County area high school seniors and graduates, including students from Ovid-Elsie and Chesaning.
 Preference will be given to those studying in the fields of healthcare, education, music, non-profit/community service, or ministry.